-David J. Skorton, MD, is president and CEO of the AAMC (Association of American Medical Colleges), a not-for-profit association that represents medical schools, teaching hospitals and health systems, and academic societies.
+David J. Skorton, MD, is president and CEO of the AAMC (Association of American Medical Colleges), a not-for-profit association that represents medical schools, academic health systems and teaching hospitals, and academic societies.

 He began his leadership of the AAMC in July 2019 after a distinguished career in government, higher education, and medicine.
 Shortly after his arrival, Dr. Skorton oversaw a comprehensive strategic planning process that established a new mission and vision for the AAMC.
-It also introduced 10 bold action plans to tackle our most intractable challenges in health and to make academic medicine more diverse, equitable, and inclusive.
+It also introduced well-defined action plans to align the AAMC’s organizational resources to tackle the most intractable challenges in health.
+The strategic plan guides the AAMC in leading and serving medical schools and academic health systems around the mission areas of education, clinical care, research, and community collaboration.

-Dr. Skorton engages with academic medical center leadership and staff, medical students, residents, post-doctoral researchers, and interested community members through social media and the AAMC Communities virtual network.
+Dr. Skorton engages with academic health system leadership and staff, medical students, residents, post-doctoral researchers, and interested community members through social media and the AAMC Communities virtual network.
 He speaks at medical school commencements, summits and seminars addressing the future biomedical research workforce, and other venues on a wide variety of topics, including the challenges facing academic medical centers and why now is such an important time to enter the field of medicine.
+His main focus is on improving the health of people everywhere, including access to care for all.

 Throughout the COVID-19 pandemic, Dr. Skorton contributed to the national response through frequent interactions with senior government officials, national media appearances, and the development of a Road Map to Reset the Nation’s Approach to the Pandemic.
 He and other AAMC leaders and experts sounded the alarm on shortages of personal protective equipment in hospitals, testing shortages in academic laboratories, and the importance of respecting science and the scientific process in efforts to fight the pandemic.